Bellevue Pleasure Gardens

 The gardens are now also an attractive habitat for a wide range of wildlife.
 Many birds are seen and heard nesting – beside robins, blackbirds, magpies and wood pigeons, these include jays, tits, woodpeckers and even a sparrowhawk, together with woodland butterflies, hedgehogs, grass snakes and slow worms, and of course squirrels and foxes.

-Today the gardens are maintained by voluntary subscription by residents and the Bellevue Pleasure Gardens Association, and protected by the Bristol Local Plan of 1997.
+Today the gardens are maintained by residents as part of the Bellevue Pleasure Gardens Association and protected by the Bristol Local Plan of 1997.
 We hope they will provide pleasure and delight to residents and visitors for many decades to come.